pavelolly/gameoflife/README.md

 ## Config

-There is config file with inititla state of the game `config-example.txt`
+You can create your own initial state of the game with text file (there is example called ```config-example.txt```)

-The syntax is the following:
+The rules of making config are:

-- define ROWS and COLS which are dimensions of the grid
+- define ROWS and COLS whuck are dimensions of the grid
 - define CHUNKS as list of objects in curly braces
 - every object must contain ROW, COL and CHUNK which are position and layout of some part of the grid
 - CHUNK must be defined as sequence of dots (```'.'```) and stars (```'*'```) surrounded with quotes (```'"'```)